 These strategies should maintain your comments area a secure, enjoyable, and joyful zone for both you and your guests while keeping hackers and their dangerous links at bay.

 SQL injections are a popular approach for hackers to infiltrate websites.
-SQL injections can be used if your site contains a web form or URL parameters that take data from visitors.
+SQL injections can be used if your site contains URL parameters that take data from visitors.

-The simplest method to protect your website from such exploits is to ensure that the system that receives input is categorical in receiving input.
+The simplest method of protecting your website from such exploits is to ensure that the system that receives input is categorical in receiving input.
 It keeps your website safe by preventing harmful scripts from infiltrating it.

-A Content Security Policy (CSP) can also help defend from XSS attacks.
-It allows you to choose which domains should be considered by a browser.
+A CSP can also help defend from XSS attacks.
+It allows choosing which domains should be considered by a browser.

 Why Should You Secure Your Website Against Hackers?